Create a dataset

 Create a dataset from CSV

 You can upload CSVs as a dataset in Arize.
-Your columns in the file will be attributes that you can access in experiments or in prompt playground.
+Your columns in the file can be accessed in experiments or in prompt playground.

 Create a dataset from your spans